gcpreston/webcandy/README.md

 3. Navigate to the link in the Python console output to view the website!

 ## Login
-The default login is username "admin" and password "password".
+The default login is username "testuser" and password "Webcandy1".